Asha-Empire/Game-Story/README.md

 #### 2522...

-UNR is almost about to lose the war.
-Everyone sees this, but they try to endure until the end.
-They cannot accept Earth's colonies defeating UNR.
+The United Nations of Earth (UNR) is on the brink of defeat in the ongoing war.
+The situation is dire and it is clear to all that UNR is losing, but they refuse to give up and continue to fight.
+The thought of their colonies being defeated by their enemies is unbearable to them, and they are determined to endure until the end.

 #### 2523...